 Best Smartphone Buying Guide: Welcome to What Hi-Fi?'s round-up of the best phones you can buy in 2020.

 Want the best phone to play music and movies on?
-One with a kick-ass screen and inspiring sound quality?
+One with a kick-ass screen to binge-watch your favourite TV show on your commute, and inspiring sound quality to make the most of your playlist?
 Of course you do.
-And you've come to the right place.
+And you've come to the right place to help you find one.

 We know you can do a whole heap of things with even best cheap phones nowadays, but for our reviews we focus first and foremost on sound quality and picture performance.
-So while we of course test the battery, interface, usability, design and features, we will give extra weight to a smartphone that delivers great audio and video.
+So while we of course thoroughly test a phone's battery, camera, usability, design and features, we will give extra weight to handsets that deliver great audio and video.

-So no matter if you're an Android or iOS loyal, whether you're eyeing up a flagship phone such as the iPhone 11, Pixel 4 or Samsung Galaxy 10+ , or more affordable options like the OnePlus 7T and the Moto G6, we've got you covered with the very best smartphones on the market...
+So no matter if you're an Android or iOS loyal, whether you're eyeing up a flagship phone such as the iPhone 11, Pixel 4, Samsung Galaxy S20 or OnePlus 8 Pro, or more affordable options like the OnePlus 7T, Moto G6 or iPhone XR, we've got you covered with the very best smartphones on the market...

 How we choose the best smartphones